Mic238/osu-for-Mac-Stable-Latest/README.md

 	1. Folders: Data, Songs, Skins
 	2. Files: collection.db, presence.db, scores.db, osu!.db, osu!.cfg, osu!.YourUsername.cfg
 4. Go to setting - full screen mode - turn it off if it's on (solid circle).
 5. Play a few games, if there are no major bugs and you're happy with it, you can move the game to /Application and replace the old client from now.
-If you want to stick with the old one, trush the new client if you like.
+If you want to stick with the old one, trash the new client if you like.

 ---------------------------
 ### Testing Environment: